Mers4ult/deep-learning-coursera-ng/C2-Improving-Deep-Neural-Networks/readme.md

 - In practice this penalizes large weights and effectively limits the freedom in your model.
 - The new term `(1 - (learning_rate*lambda)/m) * w[l]`  causes the **weight to decay** in proportion to its size.

 ### Why regularization reduces overfitting

 - Intuition 1:
   - If we make regularization lambda to be very big, then weight matrices (`w`'s) will be set to be reasonably close to zero, effectively zeroing out a lot of the impact of the hidden units.
 Then the simplified neural network becomes a much smaller neural network, eventually almost like a logistic regression (smoother decision boundaries).
 We'll end up with a much smaller network that is therefore less prone to overfitting (since it will reduce some weights that makes the neural network overfit).
-If `lambda` too high, it can increase bias though, so we need to find the correct value.
+  - BUT: If `lambda` too high, it can increase bias though, so we need to find the correct value.
-- Intuition 2 (with _tanh_ activation function):
+- Intuition 2 (with `tanh` activation function):
-  - Taking activation function `g(Z)=tanh(Z)` as example, if lambda is large, then weights `W` are small and subsequently `Z` ends up taking relatively small values, where `g` and `Z` will be roughly linear which is not able to fit those very complicated decision boundary, i.e., less able to overfit. (will use the linear part of the _tanh_ activation function, so we will go from non linear activation to _roughly_ linear which would make the NN a _roughly_ linear classifier.)
+  - Taking activation function `g(Z)=tanh(Z)` as example, if lambda is large, then weights `W` are small and subsequently `Z` ends up taking relatively small values, where `g` and `Z` will be roughly linear which is not able to fit those very complicated decision boundary, i.e., less able to overfit. (will use the linear part of the `tanh` activation function, so we will go from non linear activation to _roughly_ linear which would make the NN a _roughly_ linear classifier.)

 *Implementation tips*:

-Without regularization term, we should see the cost function decreases **monotonically** in the learning curve plot (`J` vs no. of iterations).
+Without regularization term, we should see the cost function decreases **monotonically** in the learning curve plot (`J vs no. of iterations`).
 Whereas in the case of regularization, to debug gradient descent make sure that we plot `J` with a regularization term; otherwise, if we plot only the first term (the old J), we might not see a decrease monotonically.

-_**Implementation tip**_: if you implement gradient descent, one of the steps to debug gradient descent is to plot the cost function J as a function of the number of iterations of gradient descent and you want to see that the cost function J decreases **monotonically** after every elevation of gradient descent with regularization.
-If you plot the old definition of J (no regularization) then you might not see it decrease monotonically.

 ### Dropout Regularization